Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems

 \subsection{Model}

 We consider a hybrid optomechanical system consisting of two coupled cavities, one of which contains a trapped atomic ensemble, as illustrated in Figure \ref{fig:setup}.
-The first cavity mode is coupled to the atomic ensemble, while the two cavities are connected via photon tunneling.
-A mechanical oscillator is coupled to one of the cavities through radiation pressure, enabling interactions between the optical field and mechanical motion.
+The first cavity mode is coupled to the atomic ensemble, whereas the two cavities are connected via photon tunneling.
+A mechanical oscillator is coupled to both cavities through radiation pressure, enabling interactions between the optical field and mechanical motion.
 The system is driven by strong external fields and probed by weak fields to analyze its optical response.

 The total Hamiltonian of the system include the following energy terms, the interactions among the subsystems, and the driving fields, and can be written as $(\hbar = 1)$,

 The term $H_o$ stands for the free Hamiltonian of the cavity fields and mechanical oscillator, and reads,